+Sarah Myhill

-beta hydroxy butyric acid.
-And what I'll do is I've updated my information about, you know, fine tuning the PK data, which I will send to you, and please send that on to any of your listeners.
-They're most welcome.
+Beta hydroxy butyric acid.
+And what I'll do is I've updated my information about, you know, fine tuning the PK diet, which I will send to you, and please send that on to any of your listeners.
+They're most welcome to have it.

+Steven Bruce

-Thank you right groundhogs.
+Thank you.
+Right, groundhogs.